raspibolt/raspibolt/guide/bonus/lightning/tunnelsats.md

 ## Installation

 ⚠️ This guide can be applied to both LND and CLN implementations!
 Although most commands refer to LND commands, they can be exchanged for CLN likewise.
-When intending to run CLN, make sure to only run CLN (only one implementation at a time is supported) AND set CLN to port 9735!
+If you are intending to run CLN, make sure to only run CLN (one implementation at a time is supported) AND set CLN's lightning port number to 9735!

-- In this step we prepare the wireguard configuration file that we got from tunnelsats.com website and install requirements for the setup.
+- In this step we prepare the wireguard configuration file that we got from [tunnelsats.com](https://tunnelsats.com){:target="_blank"} website and install requirements for the setup.
 We need to have `sudo` rights throughout the whole process, so we will do this as user `admin`:

   ```sh
   $ sudo su - admin